 As explained on the disc extras, the title sequence was shot on film on the streets of Sunset Blvd and Santa Monica;, with most of the acts seen cavorting in imitation of The Beatles.
 Since this copy of the film is U.K.-sourced, the on-screen title is not The T.A.M.I.
 Show, but Teen-Age Command Performance.

 This show doesn’t appear to have been shot with the idea of retaining the Live TV feed, but is instead edited from more than one performance.
 One or two individual acts may have been shot without an audience.
 This deadens things from the start.
-Cutaways to the audience sometimes show kids looking bored.
-They look like jaded high schoolers, not the less inhibited 7th-graders imported for the first movie.
-Spector does slip some black teens into the stands of Sunset Blvd’s Aquarius Theater, allowing some great shots where non-white girls get to rock out in ecstasy at the sight of their favorite stars.
+Cutaways to the audience sometimes reveals jaded, bored high schoolers, not the less inhibited 7th-graders imported for the first movie.
+Spector does slip some black teens into the stands of Sunset Blvd’s Aquarius Theater, allowing some great shots of non-white girls rocking out in ecstasy at the sight of their favorite stars.

 This time the lineup isn’t as inspired — just one year later, the radio scene has been overwhelmed by folk-rock.
 Some of the music choices tap performers that wouldn’t primarily be teen favorites.
 Roger Miller and his folksy ditties include the instant-kitsch “England Swings.”
 Donovan seems tame and repetitive, especially when his slow songs drag out to full length.
 Petula Clark certainly was popular with kids, and her songs are nicely shot, but her image still seems more appropriate for an ordinary TV variety show.

 The disaster is Joan Baez.
 Looking edited-in, she sings a straight version of a couple of folk songs in a phony ‘gather ’round’ setup with a camera crane.
-Spector then has her do something totally outside her style: while he plays piano backed by the full orchestra, she belts out the Righteous Brothers’ hit “You’ve Lost that Lovin’ Feeling.
+Spector then has Baez perform totally outside her style: while he plays piano backed by the full orchestra, she belts out the Righteous Brothers’ hit “You’ve Lost that Lovin’ Feeling.
 It’s terrible.
 It’s typical of Spector decisions that are simply antithetical to a show that’s supposed to be catering to teens.
 The stage settings this time around are unimpressive and the Go-Go dancers appear to be doing the best they can with insufficient guidance.
-Before they worked up the audience excitement, like cheerleaders, but not here.
+Before they worked up the audience excitement like cheerleaders, but not here.

 There’s no impression of the flow of a real show.
 The film proceeds in bursts of energy that don’t build, because we’re obviously seeing everything out of order.
-The Byrds sing three songs one after another, in as flat and dull manner as possible.
-Everybody just stands in long shot putting forth the minimum energy, perhaps without an audience.
+The Byrds sing three songs one after another, in as flat and dull manner as possible, perhaps without an audience.
 It’s as if they were trying flip off the little gnome producer Spector.

 The touch of an inspired live TV director is missing — the Electronovision cameras too often cut to Tina just as she turns away from us.
-The Big T.N.T.
-Show really needed a pro like Steve Binder.
 A.I.P. went cheap on the production, perhaps as if they saw this as one of their Katzman-like ’50s ersatz musicals, the cheapies where groups came in for just a few minutes to lip synch a big hit.
 The Big T.N.T.
 Show would perhaps seem better if The T.A.M.I.
 Show weren’t superior in every respect.

 Shout Select’s Blu-ray of The T.A.M.I.
 Show and The Big T.N.T.
 Show won’t be out ’till December 2.
 It’s a delight, especially the first movie; you’ll feel like jumping up and trying to learn some of the dance moves.
 Once one becomes accustomed to the look of Electronovision it seems more than adequate, and the good sound mixing puts the presentation on a high level.
 The T.A.M.I.
 Show is often praised as the best film record of almost every performer in it.